How to Set Up An Etsy Shop the Simple Way

 Shopify vs Etsy: Which one is right for you?

 Next, is planning out your photos.
 The way your products appear in your photos is key!
 Figure out how you will take your photos, what you want as a background, how to edit them, etc.

-These are just a few things to consider before opening up shop!
+These are just a few things to consider before opening up an Etsy store!

 How much do Etsy shop owners make?

 This can be a very wide range of answers, as there are small shops that make a few hundred dollars a month, or shops that make $10k a month.

 A statement made by Josh Silverman, the CEO of Etsy, in 2020 stated that the average Etsy sellers made around $2900 a year.